pdubz-sudo/neural-network-from-scratch/README.md

 # neural-network-from-scratch
-neural network from scratch
+An unlimited layered neural network that I built from scratch.

-not finished yet, update from v3 when you have time again...
+not finished yet, update softmax and add adam, momentum, and L2 when I have more free time...